Dobbs96/Dobbs96/README.md

 - 👋 Hi, I’m @Dobbs96
 - 👀 I’m interested into coding and learning more.
-- 🌱 I’m currently learning web developing
+- 🌱 I’m currently learning web developing.

-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+I have a lot to learn, but i am enjoying my everyday tasks.
+Everyday I am putting my skills to the test.
+I don't think there is a limit on my skills.
+There is always something new coming to master!

 <!---
 Dobbs96/Dobbs96 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.